 Exhaustion is the result when I use my energy in mulling over the past with regret, or in trying to figure ways to escape a future that has yet to arrive.
 Projecting an image of the future and anxiously hovering over it, for fear that it will or it won’t come true, uses all of my energy and leaves me unable to live today.
 Yet living today is the only way to have a life.

-I will have no thought for the future actions of others, neither expecting them to be better or worse as time goes on, for in such expectations I am really trying to create.
+I will have no thought for the future actions of others, neither expecting them to be better or worse as time goes on, for in such expectations I am really trying to create or control.
 I will love and let be.

 All people are always changing.
 If I try to judge them I do so only on what I think I know of them, failing to realize that there is much I do not know.
 I will give others credit for attempts at progress and for having had many victories which are unknown to me.

 I too am always changing, and I can make that change a constructive one, if I am willing.
 I CAN CHANGE MYSELF, others I can only love.